GOOD DEEDS • GOOD NEWS • GOOD IDEAS

 What is our Return on Investment when we feed hungry children?
 What’s in it for us?
 Some people would argue that virtue is its own reward, and that feeding hungry children is a virtuous act.
 For those people who need more concrete rewards, here’s what’s in it for you: Tens of thousands of children, in our community, playing, laughing, and having the kind of summer that you remember having.
 Tens of thousands of boys and girls who have forgotten their troubles and who get to just be kids for a little while.
 Tens of thousands of children ready to succeed upon their return to school in the autumn.

-Please join the Campaign Against Summer Hunger and help us raise food and funds to feed children all summer long.
+Campaign Against Summer Hunger, April 1-May 15, helps raise food and funds to feed children all summer long.
 Click here to learn more and to meet Emily and Mia; follow their story of friendship and hunger.
-Every dollar donated is matched, from now until May 15.

 Celebrating National Dietitian’s Day